SuperOfficeDocs/superoffice-docs/docs/developer-portal/howto/update-partner-settings.md

 ---
 title: Update partner settings
 uid: dp-update-partner-settings
-description: How to update your partner settings in the SuperOffice developer portal.
+description: How to update your partner settings in the SuperOffice Developer Portal.
 author: Bergfrid Dias
 so.date: 05.05.2022
-keywords: devportal, profile, partner so.topic: howto so.version: so.envir: cloud
+keywords: Developer Portal, profile, partner so.topic: howto so.version: so.envir: cloud